 To find the hourly rate of pay, the gross salary for a specific period, such as one week, is divided by the number of hours worked for that week.
 For example, the gross salary of an employee's paycheck is $600.
 The $600 is divided by 40 (the number of hours worked in that week) resulting in an hourly rate of pay of $15.00.

-To find the hourly rate of a salaried employee, the gross salary on the pay stub is multiplied by the number of payments received in a year.
-This figure is then divided by 2,080.
-For example, an employee who is paid monthly has a gross salary of $3,000.
-The $3,000 is multiplied by 12 (the number of checks in a year) resulting in $36,000.
+To find the hourly rate of a salaried employee, the yearly gross salary is divided by 2,080.
+For example, an employee who is paid monthly has a monthly gross salary of $3,000, resulting in $36,000 yearly salary.
 This figure is then divided by 2,080 resulting in an hourly pay rate of $17.31.

 How Do Leap Year Pay Periods Work?

 Leap year pay affects salaried employees who receive pay on a bi-weekly basis.
 It may result in 27 pay periods versus 26 depending on the last pay period of the year.
 Pay is calculated by dividing the annual salary by 27.